Skip to main content

 Most static analysis tools for smart contracts start from source.
 That design choice seems natural — source code is readable, well-structured, and carries the developer’s intent.
 But it creates a hard constraint: you can only analyze contracts where a verified source file exists.

-On Ethereum mainnet, a substantial fraction of deployed contract bytecode has no verified source on Etherscan or any other registry.
+On Ethereum mainnet, a substantial fraction of deployed contract bytecode has no verified source on any public registry.
 Proxy contracts add a second problem: a proxy’s source tells you almost nothing about what its current implementation actually does.
 Security analysis that stops at source verification misses a large portion of what is actually running on-chain.

 Sigvex is designed around the opposite assumption: the bytecode is the ground truth.
 The decompiler, detectors, fuzzer, and exploit generator all operate on compiled bytecode.
 Source code, when available, is treated as supplementary context rather than a prerequisite.